Review of the gaming laptop Acer Nitro 5 AN515-54: inexpensive and powerful

 </ img>

-The updated Nitro 5 line is equipped with9th generation Intel Core processors or AMD Ryzen 5 and 7 and NVIDIA graphics cards up to GTX 1660Ti or AMD Radeon RX 560X, respectively.
-We got a configuration with a 15.6-inch FullHD IPS-screen with a refresh rate of 60 Hz (144 Hz in the top-end), a quad-core Intel Core i5-9300H processor, an NVIDIA GeForce GTX 1650 graphics card, 16 GB of RAM and two drives (SSD + HDD) .
+The updated Nitro 5 line is equipped with9th generation Intel Core or AMD Ryzen 5 and 7 processors and NVIDIA video cards up to GTX 1660Ti or AMD Radeon RX 560X, respectively.
+We received a configuration with a 15.6-inch FullHD IPS screen with a refresh rate of 60 Hz (top ones have 144 Hz), a quad-core Intel Core i5-9300H processor, an NVIDIA GeForce GTX 1650 video card, 16 GB of RAM and two drives (SSD + HDD) .
 The configuration looks balanced.
-And we will see how it all works together, how stable and how efficiently the cooling system copes.
+And we’ll see how it all works together, how stable and how efficiently the cooling system copes.

 </ p>